 It occurred to me how much harder travel is for my parents now that it used to be.
 Technology has changed.
 They still aren’t comfortable buying books online let alone airline tickets.
 They still leave messages on my home voicemail as if we had a tape answering machine and are monitoring our calls even though we haven’t owned a physical answering machine one in more than a decade.

-Someday, not that far away, my parents days of traveling, I realized, will come to a close.
+Someday, not that far away, my parent’s days of traveling, I realized, will come to a close.
 We’ve had to deal with the situation before.
 My mother-in-law is 93.
 She did not travel much in her working years.
 She was widowed before she was 50 and was busy trying to raise four children and trying to make ends meet.
-But after retirement she found her travel lust.
+But after retirement, she found her travel lust.
 She sailed up the coast of Norway past the Arctic Circle.
-She traveled in Europe.
-She took classes in elderhostels.
+She traveled to Europe.
+She took classes in elder hostels.
 She even took a computing programming class.
-She visited us in California and even met us for vacation at the World Expo in Vancouver Canada.
+She visited us in California and even met us for a vacation at the World Expo in Vancouver Canada.

 I’m heading back to the airport.
 I’ve heard rumors my parents might be on a 12:40 flight.
 I only wish I could teach them to call my cell phone and tell me.

 P.S.
 After I wrote this post I discovered 3 more voicemails… on my home phone and was able to pick up my parents on time.
 And yes, the cell phone number I had for them was their old one… again.